-Senior Independent Director: The Board, having considered his experience, appointed John Sheehan as the Senior Independent Director effective from 26 January 2022.
+Senior Independent Director:

+The Board, having considered her experience, appointed Lesley Wiliams as the Senior Independent Director effective from 14 November 2022.
 The Senior Independent Director acts as a sounding board for the Chairman and serves as an intermediary for the other Directors if necessary.
 The Senior Independent Director is also available to shareholders if they have concerns which have not been resolved through the normal channels of Chairman, Chief Executive or for which such contact is inappropriate.
-Brian O'Kelly served as the Senior Independent Director up to his retirement as Director on 17 December 2021.
+John Sheehan served as the Senior Independent Director up to his retirement as Director on 11 November 2022.

-Non-executive Directors: Non-executive Directors through their knowledge and experience gained outside the Group constructively challenge and contribute to the development of Group strategy.
+Non-executive Directors: Nonexecutive Directors through their knowledge and experience gained outside the Group constructively challenge and contribute to the development of Group strategy.
 Non-executive Directors scrutinise the performance of management in meeting agreed goals and objectives and monitor the reporting of performance.
 They satisfy themselves on the integrity of financial information and that financial controls and systems of risk management are robust and defensible.
 Through their membership of Committees, they are responsible for determining appropriate levels of remuneration of executive Directors and have a prime role in appointing and, where necessary, removing executive Directors, and in succession planning.